 Note: Biologically healthy includes lack of serious illness, including mental retardation.
-Sources: Ramey et al. (1976); Ramey and Smith (1977); Ramey et al. (1985); Wasik et al. (1990); Ramey and Campbell (1991).
-The program focused on developing language, cognition, and social-emotional skills.
-Program curricula emphasized child-led learning of skills important for future learning (Ramey and Smith, 1977; Wasik et al., 1990; Ramey and Campbell, 1991).
-The teachers and classroom aids were trained throughout the intervention.
-Researchers and child development experts at FPG observed classroom interactions and gave detailed feedback to the instructors (Ramey et al., 2012).
+Sources: Ramey et al. (1976); Ramey and Smith (1977); Ramey et al. (1985); Wasik et al. (1990); Ramey and Campbell (1991). visiting component, we drop this last group from our analysis.11 These analyses justify merging the treatment groups of ABC and CARE.
+We henceforth analyze the samples as coming from a single ABC/CARE program.